yamlakyam/Malaria-Species-Detection/README.md

 Malaria is a life-threatening disease caused by parasites that are transmitted to people through the bites of infected mosquitoes.
 Accurate detection and classification of malaria species from microscopic images play a crucial role in diagnosis and treatment.

 This project aims to develop a deep learning model using PyTorch and Faster R-CNN architecture to detect and classify malaria species from microscopic images.
 The model is trained on a dataset containing images of malaria-infected blood smears.

-Features
+Features include:

 Implementation of Faster R-CNN for object detection and classification.
 Training the model using PyTorch on a custom dataset.
 Evaluation of model performance using various backbone architectures.
 Testing the model on unseen data to assess its accuracy and generalization.

 Dataset